Icinga/icinga2/doc/04-configuration.md

 ```

 In this example, the service `ssh` is applied to all hosts having the `address`
-attribute defined `AND` having the custom attribute `os` set to the string
+attribute defined `AND` having the custom variable `os` set to the string
 `Linux`.
 You can modify this condition to match multiple expressions by combining `AND`
 and `OR` using `&&` and `||` [operators](17-language-reference.md#expression-operators), for example